ivoysey/scottbot-int-ex/wordcnt/answers.md

 =======================

-"alice" appears next to 9 different adjectives in the text. more interestingly, the adjectives that are used to describe alice are:
+"alice" appears next to 9 different adjectives in the text. more interestingly, the adjectives that are used to describe alice are: "poor", "little", "foolish".

 this program takes a lot longer to run, about fifteen minutes on the full "alice" text depending on other system use, and pretty all the time is